HOW TO IDENTIFY & TREAT EXPOSURE TO POISON IVY

 That might look like hippie mumbo-jumbo, and it may very well be, but I find some truth and wisdom in that phrase.

 For poison ivy, oak, or sumac to be your friend, you should recognize them at a glance.
 And if the Toxicodendron family is your friend you’ll treat it with respect; don’t tromp carelessly through the undergrowth.

 That works well for me.
 I have to dispose of hundreds of feet of poison ivy every year in people’s gardens, and I have had great success in carefully, diligently, and respectfully removing the plant from gardens.
 My coworkers who rip it apart carelessly are the ones who suffer from a poison ivy rash.

 If you’re the pragmatic type and have no desire to make friends with plants, you’ll want to wear long sleeves and long pants everywhere you go outside.
-Learn to identify the plant and wear protective clothing that minimizes or eliminates any contact you could have with the plant.
+Learn to identify the plant and consider what to wear on a hike.
+If you think you may encounter poison ivy, then wear protective clothing that minimizes or eliminates any contact you could have with the plant.

 A hidden cause of poison ivy rash is via smoke inhalation.
 Never, ever burn plant material you’re unfamiliar with.
 When any member of the Toxicodendron family is burned the smoke releases the urushiol oil that, when inhaled, can be deadly.

 Treating poison ivy is a relatively simple procedure even if it hurts and itches like nothing else while handling it.

 Uh-oh, the itch is setting in… what do you do?!

 I work as a gardener and am exposed to poison ivy on a daily basis during the summer.
 I find no trouble with the stuff because I treat it with respect and make efforts to avoid exposing myself to it blindly, but accidents happen.
 And many of my more careless coworkers are exposed to poison ivy rash far more regularly than I am.